 - Nomination paper in Form 2A for Lok Sabha election and Form 2B for Assembly election.

-- Affidavit in Form 26 with all the columns filled up and sworn before an Oath Commissioner or Magistrate of First Class or before a Notary Public
+- Affidavit in Form 26 with all the columns filled up and sworn before an Oath Commissioner or Magistrate of First Class or before a Notary Public.
+This includes details of pending criminal cases, movable & immovable assets including foreign assets, liabilities, sources of income, educational qualification etc.

 - Certified extract of electoral roll (when candidate is an elector of a different constituency)